daKmoR/rocket/docs/guides/first-pages/getting-started.md

 - We built the project with basic npm commands
 - Added a couple required files manually
+- Adjusted package.json
 - **doc/index.md** to seed the content
-- Launches with a simple npx command
+- Launches with a `npm start`

 That's all it takes to get a new super-fast and powerful site, complete with a service worker, default styling, navigation, and ready to deploy as a plain old static files.